z3ht/silver-mind/README.md

 <br>

 **Goal:**
-The goal for creating Silver Mind is to build a Chess AI using reinforcement learning that can beat me (~1025 elo) at chess.
+The goal for creating Silver Mind is to build a Chess AI that can beat me (~1025 elo) at chess.
 A stretch goal is to beat Magnus Carlson at age 18 from the Magnus Carlson app having only trained on games from Garry Kasparov and other GMs.
 This would be a great accomplishment because Magnus Carlson beat Kasparov at age 16 in 2004 and has only improved since then so Silver Mind would be required to learn a significant amount beyond its training.

 **Strategy:**
 Develop two algorithms: Silver Mind and Gold Mind.
 Silver Mind will be built from training data and should know possible moves it has available.
 Gold Mind should be capable of making any move (even illegal ones) but learn which are possible and more so learn which ones will be strong

 Silver Mind:
+1) Create deep learning model that predicts white win (1)/black win (-1) probability given a board state
-1) Generate tree of possible moves
+2) Generate available moves
-2) Develop an understanding of high and low win percentage states
-    - Minimax: Move to the best possible spot if your opponent makes the best moves possible (respond to worst possible outcome)
-    	- This will probably be difficult because following a move tree in chess will take forever
-    - Bellman Equation: Realize reward as the value of being in the current spot + loss value * being in the next spot
+3) Move to where the future state will have the highest win probability
 	Representation:
-		- Winning State: 1
+		- White: 1
 		- Draw: 0
-		- Losing State: -1
+		- Black: -1
-	     	- F(one_state_away_from_winning) =  0 (reward for being at current position) + epsilon (loss function) * 1 (F(next_best_state which is winning state))
-3) Move to the best possible state from the available tree of moves
-3) Continue until victory
+4) Continue until victory

 Definitions: